Our international bachelor's programmes: International Bachelor in Psychology & Management of International Social Challenges

 |24 July – 21 August 2023||Pre-Academic Programme|

 |Week of 28 August||Introduction lecture|

 |September 4th, 2023||Start Academic year & Education|

 It is likely there will be a few months between your conditional and unconditional offer, especially when you are still in the process of obtaining your diploma at the moment of applying.
 Please do not worry; you will be unconditionally admitted once you obtained your diploma and we received your certified copies.

-In May we will create WhatsApp-groups for future first-year students of your programme.
-You will receive a message via Osiris (depending on when your application was submitted) with a link, which you can use to add yourself to the group.
-This way you can already get to know your fellow students and you can help each other with any questions you might have.
+Towards the start of the academic year, WhatsApp groups will be created for first-year students of your programme.
+You will receive a message via email (depending on when you submitted your application) with a link, which you can use to add yourself to the group.
+This way, you can already get to know your fellow students and help each other with any questions you might have.

 Please note: there is a maximum number of members for each group, so please add yourself in time!